Felicity Kendal: The Good Life

 Although Barbara has her doubts about Tom's plans for self-sufficiency at first, she supports him emotionally and practically.
 The cultural historian Mark Lewisohn commented that it was obvious that Barbara and Tom "enjoy a great marriage, being fully attuned to one another's needs and desires".
 The British Film Institute's page about Kendal, written by Tise Vahimagi, argues that the four lead characters were relatable, "with Kendal standing out as the epitome of friendly suburban sexiness in her tight blue jeans".
-On the Institute's page about The Good Life, Mark Duguid wrote that "Felicity Kendal's lively, sexy Barbara won her the adoration of millions of British men" in a very popular show that was a "gentle social satire of the suburban middle-class".
+On the institute's page about The Good Life, Mark Duguid wrote that "Felicity Kendal's lively, sexy Barbara won her the adoration of millions of British men" in a very popular show that was a "gentle social satire of the suburban middle-class".
 For Pickering, Kendal's "whimsical, puckish charm and endearingly good-humoured outlook made her ideal for the role".

 After a low-key start, the programme quickly became popular, attracting audiences of about 14 million for new episodes.
 By the last episode, Esmonde and Larbey felt that the main storylines had come to a natural end, and decided not to write further episodes.
 The last regular episode aired in May 1977 and was followed by a 1977 Christmas special.
 The cast reunited for a 1978 Royal Command Performance.
-It has often received repeated showings on the BBC, typically at prime viewing times, and the repeats typically attracted high audiences.
+It has often received repeated showings on the BBC, typically at prime viewing times, and the repeats have typically attracted high audiences.

-The film and television studies scholars Frances Bonner and Jason Jacobs contended that although The Good Life was consistently a reference point across the coverage later careers of each of the lead actors, this was most pronounced in the case of Kendal.
+The film and television studies scholars Frances Bonner and Jason Jacobs contended that although The Good Life was consistently a reference point across the coverage of later careers of each of the lead actors, this was most pronounced in the case of Kendal.
 Kendal has maintained that the character of Barbara Good is very dissimilar to her as a person.
 In a 2010 interview, she said of her close association with the character that "[The Good Life] is always on some channel or another.
 I think it's rather nice.
 It's following me like a good fairy."
 She added that while the other lead characters were like people that the viewers might know personally, Barbara "had all the ingredients – feisty, strong but adoring, up for anything, very funny – that people find attractive".